 - Total: Offers everything in the Value plan, plus bank account monitoring, three-bureau credit monitoring, and a monthly credit score.

-- Ultra: Offers everything in the Value and Total plans as well as expanded financial account and credit monitoring.
-This is the only plan that offers white glove remediation services if your identity is compromised or you’re the victim of identity theft.
+- Ultra: Offers everything in the Value and Total plans, plus expanded financial account and credit monitoring.
+This is the only plan that offers white-glove remediation services if your identity is compromised or you’re the victim of identity theft.

 There don’t appear to be any free trials, but there’s a 60-day money-back guarantee.
 If you decide you want to try Identity Guard, we’d recommend a single-month plan.
 Otherwise, you’ll be stuck with the service until your subscription period ends.